He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 And you just mentioned also that Bush is putting off the talks until Thursday.

-So it's my guess, it's only my guess, that the reason those talks are being put off to Thursday is because they have to fly in a nonverbal interpreter to see whether or not Malachi has Hadley's memo in his brain housing group while he's talking to Bush.
+Now, it's my guess, it's only my guess, that the reason those talks are being put off to Thursday is because they have to fly in a nonverbal interpreter to see whether or not Malachi has Hadley's memo in his brain housing group while he's talking to Bush.

 This is called leaking classified information that is against the law, Paul.

-And the whole doggone thing is printed, I believe the whole thing is printed in today's uh New York Times.
+And the whole doggone thing is printed, I believe the whole thing is printed in today's New York Times.

-So there you are, uh Joe.
+So there you are, Joe.

 I'm glad you were able to get that off your chest.